Which Medigap Company You Should Choose

 Medigap Coverage is Identical From Company to Company

 Some companies may try to entice you with costly added benefits – like SilverSneakers or discounts on additional services.
 These additional “benefits” cost you more in the long run.
 As we mentioned in our article where we talk about buying your gym membership out of pocket, it is cheaper for you to buy a lower cost Medigap plan with identical coverage and pay for the membership out of pocket.
+Besides, just in the last 18 months, most companies have stopped offering Silver Sneakers.
+In most states, there is only one high-priced Medigap plan offering that extra, and there is no guarantee that they will continue, either.

 Customer Service Considerations